Ty-HA/Ty-HA/README.md

 ### Hi there 👋
 My name is Ty, a french woman from Paris.
-I am currently doing a career change to become a web developper (fullstack) because I always loved all about IT.
+I am a french full stack developer recently graduated.

-🔬 I’m currently learning about Javascript, NodeJS, React and more.
+🔬 My hard skills are Javascript, NodeJS, React and more.

-👯 I’m looking for an internship from August 4.
+👯 I’m currently in a 6-months internship until 2024 february.

 📫 How to reach me: Email me at bichty.ha@gmail.com